 In 1998 we created a non-governmental organization (NGO), Fundación de Conservación Jocotoco, to protect areas of critical importance for the conservation of endemic and threatened bird species in Ecuador that are not under the protection of the National System of Protected Areas (SNAP).
 We achieve this goal by acquiring and managing land as biological reserves.

 We were founded in September 1998 to protect the habitat of the local species Jocotoco Antpitta - the name "Jocotoco" is an onomatopoeia used by local farmers who recognized this species for its song.

-So far, the foundation has established a network of twelve reserves, which together protect around 22 629 hectares.
+So far, we have established a network of fifteen reserves, which together protect around 23.000 hectares.
 Although these reserves were created to protect the habitats of threatened birds, they also protect flora and fauna associated with these habitats.

 Our reserves are home to more than 900 species of birds, of which over 50 are threatened or near-threatened with extinction on a global scale, and more than 100 species are regional endemics or species of restricted geographical distribution.

 In addition, the reserves maintain populations of at least 200 species of amphibians and reptiles, many of which are threatened and range-restricted, and several newly discovered.
 They also protect large and rare mammals such as the Spectacled Bear, Mountain Tapir, Chocó Tapir, Puma and Jaguar.